 We’d be remiss if we didn’t mention Google My Business and Google Maps in an article about local SEO.
 Both are essential, and setup should be part of your initial services with any agency.
 Ensure the agency verifies your Google My Business profile, and that your hours, location and services are listed accurately.

 At this point, you’re probably wondering how much we charge for all of these services!
-As we describe on our pricing page, we don’t like to nail this down because each client’s needs are unique.
 We will say that we pride ourselves on being affordable for small businesses, without resorting to black-hat SEO for our results.
 If you’d like to know more about how we can help your business, here’s how to reach out!

 Did you find this post helpful?
 Let us know!